davide97l/ecommerce_price_scraper/README.md

 tmall and taobao can be one object for now costco excluded

+some products like 木烟熏蒸煮香肠200g can be found only with tmall

 TODO

 There are few ways to minimize the risk of triggering CAPTCHA when scraping websites using Selenium: